ExpeditionRPG/expedition/docs/qdl_guide.md

 [**Elements**](#elements): roleplaying cards can contain text - but they can also contain other elements, such as choice buttons and instruction blocks.

+[**Metadata**](#metadata): Quest metadata defined at the top of the quest.
+Specifies things like the number of adventurers supported, the quest title and author, etc

 ## Attributes